What Pathways to Clean Energy Careers can do for participating students:

 Educational and training requirements vary widely in the clean energy industry.
-The highest paying jobs, including engineers, lawyers and commercial scale project developers require advanced degrees.
-Jobs in financing, design and IT are generally reserved for candidates with a relevant college degree.
-Electricians require advanced technical training and certification.
-Those doing the actual installation of solar energy systems don’t require more than a high school diploma or GED and are often trained on the job.
-Even those jobs that do not require a higher education pay well.
-Workers can expect to earn at least a living wage and often much better.
+The highest paying jobs, including engineers and commercial scale project developers require advanced degrees.
+Yet even those jobs that do not require a higher education, like sales and installers, pay well.
+Workers can expect to earn at least a living wage and are often trained on the job.

-Advancement to higher paying positions with more responsibility is aided by relevant education and/or training, such as North American Board of Certified Energy Practitioners (NABCEP) certification, depending on the position.
+Advancement to higher paying positions with more responsibility is aided by relevant education and/or training, such as North American Board of Certified Energy Practitioners (NABCEP) certification.
 However, the growing clean energy industry also offers opportunities for advancement through experience.

 The diversity within solar careers is reflected in the projected salaries and job qualifications, but unfortunately not yet in the solar workforce.
-Solar Austin and Huston-Tillotson University (HT) are working to tackle the employment diversity problem head-on through the launch of the Equitable Clean Energy Jobs Program.
+Solar Austin is tackling the employment diversity problem head-on through the Pathways to Clean Energy Careers program.

-Partnering with solar and other clean energy companies across Austin, the Equitable Clean Energy Internship Program will facilitate pathways for women and students of color into Texas’ growing green jobs sector.
+Partnering with clean energy employers across Central Texas, Solar Austin’s Pathways program facilitates pathways for women and students of color into Texas’ growing green jobs sector.